Multithreading Interview Questions In Java

 When is a thread created and started, what is its initial state?

-Ans: A thread is in the ready state after it has been created and started.
+Ans: A thread is ready after it has been created and started.

 What invokes a thread’s run() method?